 - Look over the list of attending employers and target those that interest you most.

-- Research your target employers ahead of time on our Pioneer Career Network.
-Also carefully review their company websites and job listings.
+- Research your target employers ahead of time and carefully review their company websites and job listings.

 - Make a list of questions you want to ask your target employers.